bergberg/singlefactorgaussian/article.md

 P(\mathbf{\lambda},\rho,\mathbf{y}|\mathbf{k},\mathbf{N},I)\propto P(\mathbf{k}|\rho,\lambda,\mathbf{y},\mathbf{N},I)  P(\rho)\prod_{b} P(\lambda_b) \prod_t P(y_t)
 $$

 The marginal posterior $P(\lambda,\rho|k,N,I)$ is found by integrating out the unobserved variable $y$.

 We implement this model in Stan [@stan-software:2014].
 See the [appendix][] for the complete model code.

 Data
 ----

 We use a dataset including yearly default incidences for Dutch mortgages from September 2007 to September 2013.
-The data was collected directly from banks for the purposes of risk model validation.
+The data was collected directly from Dutch banks for the purposes of risk model validation, and covers $>95\%$ of total bank exposures to Dutch mortgages.

+As a first step, we define a constant categorization ('bucketing') of the data such that the average yearly default rate over the available history differs significantly per bucket (category). [...]

 Results
 -------